szuyul/MMF-simulation/README.md

 3. MMF_focusing simulates the experiments of MMF TM measurements and focusing through the MMF with obtained TM.

 Major functions:
 1. MMF_simTM_PIM computes the propagation invariant modes (PIMs) of a straight MMF with user defined fiber specification.
-It also provides a transmission matrix (TM) of the MMF in PIM representation with user defined fiber shape.
+It also provides a transmission matrix (TM) of the MMF in PIM representation with user defined fiber shape based on perturbation theory.
 2. MMF_simTM_LP computes the linearly polarized (LP) modes of a straight MMF with user defined fiber specification.
 The LP modes are the approximated PIMs under the weakly guiding modes condition.
-It also provides a TM of the MMF in LP representation with user defined fiber shape.
+It also provides a TM of the MMF in LP representation with user defined fiber shape based on perturbation theory.
 3. MMF_simTM_camera computes the full TM of the MMF in experimental recording representation (e.g., camera pixel grid) with user defined fiber specification and shape.
 The full TM accounts for both horizontal and vertical polarization states.

 Tool functions: